 Low Intensity Shockwave Therapy (LI-ECSW)

-Used for both musculoskeletal (MS) treatments of pelvic bowl dysfunction and direct regeneration of blood vessels, nerves and tissues of the penis.
+Used for both musculoskeletal (MS) treatments of pelvic bowel dysfunction and direct regeneration of blood vessels, nerves, and tissues of the penis.

 Ozone / Platelet Rich Plasma (PRP)

 A PRP treatment begins with a simple blood draw.
 PRP is processed an FDA approved medical device that separates and harvests plasma, platelets, anti-inflammatory white blood cells, and bioactive proteins.
 The process to create PRP takes under 10 minutes.

 Testosterone Replacement entails restoring more youthful levels of testosterone in a way that protects your health and wellbeing.

 Peptides are biological molecules found in all living organisms.
 They play a key role in all manner of biological activity.

 Tri-Mix simply means that there are three medications combined in one solution.
 The three medications in Tri-Mix are Papaverine, Phentolamine and Prostaglandin E1.
 The strength of these medications can be customized to the patient needs.
 There is no real “STANDAD DOSE”.